 Even in the legend, the connection between Todi and food seems to be so strong

 The origin of the town's name is quite uncertain, but many believe it comes from the Etruscan/Umbrian word "tular" that means boundary, showing again Todi strategic position since ancient times.

 At the beginning of the 90’s, the American University of Kentucky, based on a series of qualitative factors, elected Todi the Ideal City, a place in which nature and man, history and tradition are combined to a point of world-wide excellence.

 The millenian history of Umbria has been influenced from a gastronomic point of view.
 A large part of the region was inhabited first by the indigenous population of Umbri, then by the Etruscans and by the Romans.
-These civilizations had a considerable influence on our table, especially in the use of legumes and cereals, above all wheat, legumes and spelt, farro, one of the first cereals to be introduced into the Meditteranean countries, olive oil and wine.
+These civilizations had a considerable effect on our modern table, especially in the use of legumes and cereals, above all wheat, legumes and spelt, farro, one of the first cereals to be introduced into the Mediterranean countries, olive oil and wine.

 During the Middle Ages, food culture was kept and preserved mainly in the monasteries which produced tasty dishes paying attention to parsimony, making molto con poco (a lot with little).

-The several faithful observances of religious festivals where the Church imposed fasting regimes or dictated an avoidance of meat, also influenced the daily cooking forcing it to resort to vegetable and greens and also to the fish from the Umbrian lakes.
+The several faithful observances of religious festivals where the Church imposed fasting regimes or dictated an avoidance of meat, also influenced the daily cooking forcing it to resort to vegetable and greens and also to the fish from Trasimeno and the other Umbrian lakes.